Whatever happened to the project to crack the wealthy world's lock on mRNA vaccines?

 Compared to traditional vaccine methods, mRNA technology is expected to be far easier to adapt to fight all manner of other diseases beyond COVID.
 So Afrigen's work has the potential to massively expand global access to vaccines.

-Still, when NPR last reported on Afrigen's progress last December, it was clear that the company was facing some serious obstacles.
+Still, when NPR last reported on Afrigen's efforts last December, it was clear that the company was facing some serious obstacles.
 We called Terblanche to find out how much headway they've made since.

 Here's a progress report.